hack-of-all-codes/project-kwl-remake/README.md

 - Use Reactive endpoints for Server-to-Server communication
 - Mockito and JUnit5 Tests!!!
 - Payment and User Accounts should be stored in a transactional database
+- Use MyBatis for Metrics query
+- Cache Metrics Results (Possibly in Redis), or export as Mongo Document, whatever makes sense
+- Liquibase for schema version control

 ## Wishlist: Front End
 - Use ReactJS + Flux instead of Angular as the app framework